checkly/docs.checklyhq.com/site/content/docs/cli/npm-packages.md

 })
 ```

-Finally, in `login.check.ts` we define the [Browser Check construct](/docs/cli/constructs/#browsercheck).
+Finally, in `login.check.ts` we define the [BrowserCheck construct](/docs/cli/constructs/#browsercheck).
 Note that it's only necessary to configure the main Playwright file `login.spec.ts`.
 The dependency on `login-helper.ts` is automatically detected by the CLI.
 ```
 import { BrowserCheck } from '@checkly/cli/constructs'